hardikp/hardikp.github.io/booknotes/daring_greatly.md

   1. **Numbing the feelings** - This often results from shame, anxiety and disconnection.
 * Apart from the above 3 vulnerability armors, the following less frequent ones do affect some people:
   1. **Viking or Victim**
+* **Strategy vs Culture** is an important question in the business community.
+Strategy is the game plan.
+Culture is the way we do things.
+Culture is who we are.
+* **Aspirational values vs Practiced values**: If the practiced values consistently differ from aspirational values, the disengagement is inevitable.
+For example, a mother is teaching her daughter about the importance of honesty.
+On a shopping trip, she finds out the cashier forgot to charge her for the soda and she conviniently ignores going back to the store.
+This is an example of practiced value differing from aspirational values.
+* What's the most significant barrier to creativity and innovation?
+It's the fear of introducing an idea and being ridiculed, laughed at and belittled.
+It's the fear of failing when trying something new.